-The library is located on the second floor.
+The library is located in the building opposite the school kitchen.
 The school librarian is Mrs Gwynne Rasen.
 Library hours are 8:00 - 16:00 every day.
 MYP students can borrow up to 10 books for up to two weeks each.